 I trust this is kept in the context of what is going on down the hall in the Republican debates, where they are being driven by name calling and who we have to bomb next.

-The next day, Wednesday, a subdued Trump was interviewed by Bill O’Reilly.
+The next day, Wednesday, Trump was interviewed by Bill O’Reilly.
 I never seen Don like that, not even when he was losing to me and Bill Clinton at golf.
-It was as if for the first time in his life he met a mob that was prepared to tear him limb from limb and hang him upside down from his testicles, like they did to Benito Mussolini.
+It was as if for the first time in his life he met a mob that was prepared to tear him limb from limb and hang him upside down from his executive orders.

 Just as O’Reilly was signing him off, you could see this flash of terror leap from Trump’s face.
 For the first time I think he had a flash of what might be laying in wait for him in the future.

-But as a medical partisan minority, the most votive feature for me was to hear Sanders elect the pharmaceutical industry as Public Enemy Number One.
+And as a medical partisan minority, the most votive feature for me was to hear Sanders elect the pharmaceutical industry as Public Enemy Number One, and Trump as the only one with the metal to stand against it.

-Before an audience the next day Trump was desperately yelling, “He’s a maniac!
+Before an audience the next day Trump was yelling, “He’s a maniac!
 He’s a maniac!”
 I fully expected him to complete the sentence with “because I’m Public Enemy Number One!
 See?
 It’s me.
-Not the pharmaceutical industry, but me, I’m the one, I’m Public Enemy Number One!. .” but he had gone fetal.
+Not the pharmaceutical industry, but me, I’m the one, I’m Public Enemy Number One!. .”

 Hey, I kid the guy!
 But it’s true.
 The difference I have with Senator Trotsky is that it’s not really the fault of the pharmaceutical industry that over 100,000 in the U.S. die each year from properly prescribed and properly administered pharmaceuticals, simply because they’re just what the doctor ordered.
 You can’t blame the doctor, he’s just responding to popular demand.
 You can’t blame the customer, he’s just doing what he was told to do on TV; you can’t blame the TV, it’s just playing the ad for the pharmaceutical manufacturers; and you can’t blame the pharmaceutical manufacturers, they’re simply carrying out the mandate of their stockholders, who could be anyone and everyone.